Indian Peafowl – The Pride of India

-The Indian Peafowl (Pavo cristatus) is one of the world’s most admired birds.
-Famous for its shimmering feathers and graceful display, this bird is a true symbol of beauty.
-As India’s national bird, the peafowl holds cultural, ecological, and historical importance.
-Whether seen in gardens, forests, or temples, the Indian Peafowl never fails to impress.
+The Indian Peafowl (Pavo cristatus) is one of the world’s most admired birds, renowned for its iridescent plumage and spectacular courtship displays.
+As India’s national bird, the peafowl holds deep cultural, ecological, and historical significance.
+While the classic blue-and-green Indian Peafowl is the most recognized, it has also given rise to several stunning color mutations, including the white peafowl and the black shouldered peafowl, which are popular among breeders and collectors.
+Whether seen in gardens, forests, or temple grounds, the Indian Peafowl never fails to captivate.

 Indian Peafowls are native to the Indian subcontinent.
 They are commonly found in: